rach/pome/README.md

 Pome isn't aiming to be a tool for humongous Postgres instances which are already in the hands of DBA who can have the time setup more advanced monitoring tool.
 Pome won't be an alternative to a more configurable tool like collectd.

-##What does Pome provide

-- Database size
-- Tables size
-- Indexes size
-- Number of Connections
-- Total of wasted bytes due to bloat for tables and indexes
-- Overview of Bloat ration on individual table and indexes

-There is a lot of other metrics to add and they are planned like:
-- unused indexes
-- cache hit ratio
-- amount of wal files
-- Transaction per second
-- Numbers of query longer than 5s and 5min

-If you want to monitor CPU, disk usage ... this need will need to be done via other tools.
-Pome will be only gathering stats which gather through Postgres

 ##Can I use Pome in Production

 If the database is heavily used then I would avoid it for now until we get more load testing and more configuration options.